 - Mailchimp: Mailchimp is a leading email marketing platform that gives businesses a way of creating automated email marketing campaigns.
 Free and low-cost plans starting at $9.99 per month are available.

 - Podium: This is an interactive online reputation and review management platform.
-It gives businesses one centralized place to view and manage online reviews.
+Podium’s free Starter Package is the smarter version to live chat and allows businesses to immediately respond to customers via text and have one centralized place to view and manage online reviews.
 This serves as a form of customer service, ensuring that businesses don’t miss a review and, therefore, take every opportunity to interact and build a relationship with customers.

 - Hootsuite: Hootsuite is a leading social media management platform that makes it easy for businesses to manage their social media accounts.
 It includes post planning, automatic posting, and social analytics, giving businesses more time to manage and interact with customers and maintain a positive social presence.